 Your cheat-sheet for the best dog food for acid reflux.
-In-depth dog acid reflux analysis, including:
+Yes, Gastroesophageal reflux disease, or GERD in dogs, is a real thing.
+Keep reading for in-depth dog acid reflux analysis, including:

 - What causes acid reflux in dogs?

 - What you can do at home (before going to the vet)

 - And even some homemade dog food for acid reflux